|

 Specify the number of days used in calculating the period and ROC period

 of the 1, 2, 3, and 4 moving average lines.
+Trigger Period:

 Specify the number of days used in calculating the trigger period.

 Choose between a histogram or line.
+Type: Choose

 if you would like to see KST as a histogram or line.
+Calculation:

 Choose between Simple, Linear Weight, and Exponential.
+KST/Trigger:

 Choose the color, line style, and line thickness of your KST and trigger

+lines.
 View up to four

 Thresholds at values and colors of your choice.
 Choose when you

-Moving Average
+Back To Top Moving Average

-MACD was created in an attempt to determine the strength of a trend along with the direction of that trend.
+Convergence/Divergence (MACD) MACD was created in an attempt to determine the strength of a trend along with the direction of that trend.
 Gerald Appel created a system that looked at two exponential moving averages and the difference between those two averages.
 Looking at the difference of these moving averages of the market we are able to see clear buy and sell signals.

 Computing this indicator requires the use of exponential moving averages (EMA) with the first one generally being a smaller period than the second.
 Exponential moving averages are different than simple moving averages; instead of looking at only the last few days and averaging them, the exponential averages look at all the prices and puts more weight on the most recent data.
 This type of weighted average gives a smoother average price that reacts quickly to market moves.
 The difference of the two averages is the MACD.
 It moves above and below a zero base line, the distance from which gives indication of the strength of the current move.
 A buy or sell condition is indicated as the MACD crosses from below to above or from above to below the zero line.
 When in MACD mode, the indicator key will be labeled MACD.
+Often an additional exponential moving average of the MACD is used to act as a trigger line.
+A bullish crossover occurs when the MACD crosses to above it's trigger, and a bearish crossover occurs when it crosses to below the trigger.
+When the trigger is active the buy or sell arrows are keyed off of these cross over instead of the default baseline crossover.
+An additional trigger filter is available to only indicate sells when the MACD-trigger crossover is above the base line and only indicate buys when it is below the zero base line.

 In addition to charting the MACD and it's trigger, you can chart just the difference of the MACD and it's trigger.
 When charting the difference the trigger period is used again to create a fourth exponential moving average on the trigger.
 This trigger of the trigger, if enabled, will adjust the location of the buy/sell signals using the same rules as explained above for the trigger on the MACD.
 When in Difference mode, the indicator key will be labeled MACDD.